-Information on the College retention and graduation rates can be found within the website of the Office of Institutional Research and Effectiveness.
+Information on our University's retention and graduation rates can be found within the website of the Office of Institutional Research and Effectiveness.

 Student Success Stories